 The differential design allows the highest angular stability over a wide temperature range because the changes in temperature only affect one linear offset shift of the platform.
 Strain gauge sensors applied to the flexures or PZT actuators allow operation in closed-loop mode providing high linearity and excellent repeatability.

-Fig. 1a Single flexure, single piezo actuator (PZT) tilt mirror platform design.
-Advantages are the straightforward construction, compact dimensions and low costs.
-If thermal angular stability over a large temperature range is a critical issue, a differential piezo actuator drive system is recommended (image: PI) Fig 2.
-Schematic diagram of of 2-axis tip/tilt platform with differential drive (quattro pod).
-The actuators are physically arranged in two opposing pairs spaced at 90° intervals Multi-axis piezo tip/tilt systems are designed as parallel-kinematic systems (tripods or quattro pod) with all actuators acting on one platform.
+Piezo-actuated tip/tilt mirror mounts and multi-axis platforms are often designed as parallel-kinematic systems (tripods or quattro pod) with all actuators acting on one platform.
 This design has great advantages compared stacked single axis systems.
 The motion platform is displaced only around one fixed center of rotation.
 Parallel-kinematic designs are well known from 6-DOF (degree of freedom) systems such as hexapods.
 Fig. 3b shows a high-speed, 6-axis motion system based on voice coil actuators.

 A parallel-kinematic design reduces the moved mass (inertia) resulting in higher dynamics, compared to a mechanically stacked tip/tilt platform.
 The single pivot-point design also provides higher linearity and prevents the drawback of polarization rotation, which is common with conventional systems based on two individual single-axis galvo scanners operated sequentially.